 To do this, you're going to need the included cigarette/car charger end.

-The back of your Garmin device will have a small USB port for the charger.
-This is your charging port.
+Insert the small end of the AC power cable into the back or side of your Garmin GPS, then plug the other side into the AC power cable and plug that into a wall outlet.
 You can use this port to connect a USB cable directly to an AC adapter and to your wall outlet.

 This is the fastest way to charge your Garmin GPS at home.